GoogleChrome/developer.chrome.com/site/en/docs/workbox/modules/workbox-webpack-plugin/index.md

 This will create a precache manifest based on the webpack assets picked up by your configuration and inject it into your bundled and compiled service worker file.

-A full set of configuration options can be found on [in the reference documentation](/docs/workbox/reference/workbox-build/#type-WebpackInjectManifestOptions).
+A full set of configuration options can be found [in the reference documentation](/docs/workbox/reference/workbox-build/#type-WebpackInjectManifestOptions).

 ## Extra Info